Other / mixed grade configuration · Brooklet, GA

 How many students attend Brooklet Elementary School?

 Brooklet Elementary School has 808 students enrolled.
-It is a other school in Brooklet, GA.
+It is a public school in Brooklet, GA.

 What is the student-teacher ratio at Brooklet Elementary School?